Define SQL Server Partition Functions

 - Select the partition function in the Navigation Grid that you want to define and work with the following options:

-on the toolbar to create a new partition function.
-Use the Enter filter text box to filter a very large list of partition functions to quickly locate the one that you want to define.
+Note: Click New on the toolbar to create a new partition function.
+Use the Enter filter text box to filter a very large list of partition functions to quickly locate the one that you want to define. on the toolbar to create a new partition function.
+Use the Enter filter text box to filter a very large list of partition functions to quickly locate the one that you want to define.- Name

 - Physical Data Type